stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 We may offer to register to you a Client lead that is generated elsewhere - for example, in a scenario where we are seeking to collaborate with you on closing a lead.
 To accept this offer, and for that Client to become a Registered Prospect, you will need to confirm your acceptance in writing to [sales@stratapp.ai](mailto:sales@stratapp.ai) within 14 days of the offer.

+##### Setting Up New Clients

+We can set up the client for you, or you can do that yourself via these easy steps:

+1. create a new org (using “start free trial” on website), with yourself as the starting email and super admin
+2. after clicking the org activation link, enter your client’s org name (at landing page) and logo (under settings/account)
+3. add your client as a member (under settings/users) and make their role also a super admin
+4. email sales@stratapp.ai to register the lead to you per the Registration Process above
+5. #stratapp to change the billing email to the client’s email added at step 3, so that the client receives the email reminders to enter their payment method at the end of the free trial period

 ### **Multiple Referrers**

 We may encounter a scenario of more than one Referrer recommending #stratapp into different Client entities, divisions, business units or functions.